-At that rate you’ll be reading reasonably proficiently in less than a year.
+At this rate, you’ll be reading reasonably proficiently in less than a year.

-There is a lot of controversy surrounding the exploding billion dollar brain fitness industry.
-(74)
+There is a lot of controversy surrounding the multibillion dollar brain fitness industry.

-The experts are still on the fence as to whether brain training only makes you better at playing brain games or whether the benefits translate to an overall improvement in mental function.
-(75, 76, 77, 78)
+The experts are still on the fence as to whether brain training makes you better only at playing brain games or whether the benefits translate to an overall improvement in mental function.

-Most brain training programs contains games specifically for improving memory, but the only way to know for sure if it will help you is to give it a try.
+Most brain training programs contain games specifically for improving memory, but the only way to know for sure if it will help you is to give it a try.

-If you already enjoy playing games online, trying a brain training program is a no-brainer.
+If you already enjoy playing games online, then trying a brain training program is a no-brainer.

 Sign up for a program that offers games for improving memory and see how it works for you.

-Most programs offer a trial period so you can try them for free.
+Most programs offer a trial period so that you can try them for free.

-Dr. Lawrence Katz was well ahead of his time when he coined the term “neurobics” in his book Keep Your Brain Alive: 83 Neurobic Exercises to Help Prevent Memory Loss and Increase Mental Fitness.
+Neurobiologist Lawrence C. Katz, PhD was well ahead of his time when he coined the term neurobics in his book Keep Your Brain Alive: 83 Neurobic Exercises to Help Prevent Memory Loss and Increase Mental Fitness.

 This book is the granddaddy of brain exercise, written in 1998 when few people were talking about brain fitness.

-To qualify as neurobic, an activity must be new, fun, and challenging and should engage as many sense as possible.
+To qualify as neurobic, an activity must be new, fun, and challenging, and should engage as many senses as possible.